 |Best of the Argentine & Chilean Patagonia||Trekking Torres del Paine “W” Circuit||Hiking in Patagonia|

 Border the south side of Mount Almirante Nieto, getting a spectacular view of the mountain.
-The trail wraps around the icy blue waters of lake Nordenskjold, on the way to Cuernos Lodge (final view point).
+The trail wraps around the icy blue waters of Lake Nordenskjold, on the way to Cuernos Lodge (final viewpoint).
 Duration: 6-8 hours.
 Level of difficulty: Medium.

-No. It is also hard to use any credit/debit card- except in Hosterias (and not always the system is available).
+No. It is also hard to use any credit/debit card- except in hosterias -and not always the system is available.

 You can provide yourself with enough Chilean pesos in the nearest town (Puerto Natales in Chile and El Calafate in Argentina)

 No. In the places where there is internet available (Paine Grande refuge, Hosteria Las Torres) the service is slow (it is satellite signal) and many times during the day it doesn’t work, despite the fact it’s expensive.
-We highly suggest using internet just before you go into the park.
+We highly suggest using the internet just before you go into the park.

-Chile’s unit of currency is the peso, which has held steady for a few years at about five hundred to one against the US dollar (but this rate could change quickly).
+Chile’s unit of currency is the Chilean peso, which has held steady for a few years at about seven hundred to one against the US dollar (but this rate could change quickly).
 Notes come in denominations of 1000, 2000, 5000, 10000, and 20000 pesos.
 Coins come in denominations of 5, 10, 25, 50, 100 and 500 pesos.
 The $ sign in front of a price is usually used to signify pesos, so this should be the case unless otherwise marked.